 Research strategy and analytic technique that involves the investigation of more than two variables at the same time or within the same statistical analysis.
 For example, in a multiple regression analysis, the effects of two or more independent variables are assessed in terms of their impact on the dependent variable.

-An Evidence Rating on CrimeSolutions indicating a program or practice has strong evidence that it had no effects or harmful effects when trying to achieve its intended outcomes.
+An Evidence Rating on CrimeSolutions indicating a program or practice has strong evidence that it had no effects or harmful effects when trying to achieve justice-related outcomes.
 Read more About CrimeSolutions or Program Review and Rating from Start to Finish.
 "No Effects" programs are represented throughout the site with the "No Effects" icon: .

 Refers to a research design in which participants are not assigned to treatment and control/comparison groups (randomly or otherwise).
 Such designs do not allow researchers to establish causal relationships between a program or treatment and its intended outcomes.
 Non-experimental designs are sometimes used when ethics or circumstances limit the ability to use a different design or because the intent of the research is not to establish a causal relationship.
 Examples of non-experimental designs include case studies, ethnographic research, or historical analysis.

 A formal study that seeks to determine if a program is working.
 An outcome evaluation involves measuring change in the desired outcomes (e.g., changes in behaviors or changes in crime rates) before and after a program is implemented, and determines if those changes can be attributed to the program.
 Outcome evaluations can use many different research designs: randomized controlled trials, quasi-experimental designs, time-series analysis, simple pre/posttest, etc. For CrimeSolutions, a program must be evaluated with at least one randomized controlled trial or quasi-experimental research design (with a comparison condition) in order for the outcome evaluation to be included in the program’s evidence base.
 See Program Review and Rating from Start to Finish for more information.